Stranger6667/css-inline/bindings/wasm/README.md

 Features:

 - Removing ``style`` tags after inlining;
-- Resolving external stylesheets (including local files);
 - Control if ``style`` tags should be processed;
-- Additional CSS to inline;
+- Out-of-document CSS to inline;
-- Inlining multiple documents in parallel (via Rust-level threads)

 The project supports CSS Syntax Level 3 implemented with Mozilla's Servo project components.